Initial Steps

 - Order Priority: The market operates on a first-come, first-served (FIFO) basis.
 If there are orders placed before yours at the same limit price, those orders may be filled first, especially in a fast-moving market where the price hovers around the limit price briefly.
 This can lead to the leader's order being filled and the followers' not.

 - Partial Fills: In some cases, your order might be partially filled if there are not enough contracts available at your limit price to complete your order in full.
 The unfilled portion of the order remains active until the market can fulfill it or until you cancel the order.
+When using Equal Quantity mode or a ratio of 1.0, a follower that received fewer contracts than the leader is considered out of sync.
+Follower Guard monitors position quantities, so a contract count mismatch triggers it the same way as a follower that failed to close entirely.

 It's worth mentioning that market dynamics sometimes prevent all orders at a specific price from being executed due to insufficient demand.
 Normally, the market fills some orders while others remain open.

 To prevent this type of situation we have two features in Replikanto that you can use, one of them is ATM Copy, which uses Ninjatrader's ATM strategy to manage the follower's exit orders instead of copying them from the leader account.
 This is useful if you're using a NinjaTrader ATM strategy in the leader account's trades, and you are submitting trades inside the NinjaTrader.
 The other alternative is to use the Follower Guard feature, which was created to protect follower accounts and has an action that, when enabled, will cancel the entry and exit orders if the entry order is not filled by the market after a few seconds of filling the leading order, and will flatten the follower if the exit order has not been filled by the market on the follower but has been filled on the leader's side.
+To configure Follower Guard, right-click on the Replikanto window and select Properties.
+Important: Follower Guard settings are stored per Replikanto tab, not globally.
+If you have multiple Replikanto tabs open, you must enable Follower Guard on each tab individually.
+Follower Guard applies to all accounts that are checked (selected) in that tab's Replikanto setup.
+Within the Properties window, make sure to enable at least one action checkbox (for example, "Cancel the follower entry order if it is not filled").
+The "Disarm Followers" option only determines what happens when an action fires; if no action checkboxes are enabled, the Guard will never trigger regardless of the timer values set.
+After clicking Apply and OK, save your NinjaTrader Workspace so that the Follower Guard configuration is preserved the next time NinjaTrader starts.

 Extra Steps